Export Notion Database to Google Sheets: 3 Methods Compared (2026)

 Notion databases are great at storing and organizing pages.
 They're less great when you want to run pivot tables, build charts, or push the data through a spreadsheet formula.
 That's when exporting to Google Sheets becomes the obvious move.

-Two methods exist: a manual CSV export (free, slow, one-shot) and real-time sync tools (automatic, kept current).
+Two methods exist: a manual CSV export (free, slow, one-shot) and real-time sync tools (automatic, kept current, and modern ones are 2-way).
 This guide walks through both, then gets into where each one makes sense.
-For the real-time method, Sync2Sheets mirrors any Notion database to a Sheet in seconds.
+For the real-time method, Sync2Sheets keeps your Notion database and Google Sheet in sync in real time, in both directions.
 For a head-to-head of the five main sync tools, see our comparison of Sync2Sheets, Dokin, Whalesync, Coefficient, and Zapier.

 Why export in the first place